-Roz will be talking about the development of The Deathless Woman in this online panel discussion at Open City Documentary Festival.
+Roz will be talking about the development of THE DEATHLESS WOMAN in this online panel discussion with Rubika Shah (White Riot) and Simón Uribe (Suspension) – moderated by Samara Chadwick – at Open City Documentary Festival.

 THE DEATHLESS WOMAN with have its Asian Premiere at the EBS International Documentary Film Festival (EIDF) Korea, in the Festival Choice (Global) Competition.
 Plus TV broadcast on EBS1 Monday 17th August.